David-Vaughn4/Vaughn-David-portfolio-mm/_posts/2025-11-2-PCB-board.md

 We did not run into any major issues while preparing or milling this design because of our instructors' (Mr. Dubick and Mr. Budzichowski) close guidance.

 ## Files:
-These are the Makera CAM and gcode files I used: [files](../assets/files/PCB%20board.zip)
+This is the original cut files, Makera CAM file, and gcode file I used: [files](../assets/files/PCB%20board.zip)